 It works with an acoustic piano?

-I’m already paying for lessons and books.
+I’m already paying for lessons.
 What value does this add?

 Sometimes I wish I could be there with your child to encourage them to keep practicing daily.
 I’m sure it’s not always easy, as unforeseen challenges will arise.

 Since our time each week is just too short, this app will give me eyes on the ground and it will keep them practicing longer and improving more quickly.

 I will spend a few minutes of each lesson helping your child master a couple of new songs all while having fun!
 I will also teach them how to use the practice options at home.

 At the end of the lesson, we will choose Home Challenge assignments within the app that will show up in your account at home.
 I’ll get updates when progress is made.